Do Humans Trust Advice More if it Comes from AI? An Analysis of Human-AI Interactions: Discussion and Future Work

-\paragraph{Ethical Considerations} We collect data from human subjects in our work through survey questions, where we asked crowdsourced workers to complete simple tasks (image classification, sarcasm identification in text, and income level predictions from tabular data).
+\paragraph{Ethical Considerations} We collect data from human subjects in our work through survey questions, where we asked crowd-sourced workers to complete simple tasks (image classification, sarcasm identification in text, and income level predictions from tabular data).
 We do not collect or release any personally identifiable data associated with the workers.
 Given the low risk nature of this data, IRB approval was not needed.
-More information on the specifics of the data we collected including compensation and survey design are in the Appendix.
+For the medical task, we did obtain IRB approval.
+More information on the specifics of the data we collected including compensation and survey design are in Appendix~\ref{sec:app_compensation}.

 This work and its potential extensions also raise some ethical questions.
 If it is possible to manipulate human utilization of AI advice either through the presentation of the algorithm or through the form of the advice given, there is risk that miscalibrated beliefs about the AI could harm performance.
 Note that this may not be done intentionally, but can still be harmful.
 So while understanding what factors influence human perception and utilization of AI advice is critical to designing systems where humans and AI work jointly, it must be done with care to ensure an AI agent is not over-trusted.